Colonialism in destru(A)ction

 Palestinian, Jewish and Syrian localities destroyed since the beginning of Zionism until 2017

 Based on rigorous research, De-Colonizer is proud to present its new map entitled « Colonialism in destru(a)ction ».
-This map shows the Palestinian, Jewish and Syrians localities destroyed since the beginning of Zionist migration (end of 19th century).
+This map shows the Palestinian, Jewish, and Syrian localities destroyed since the beginning of Zionist migration (end of 19th century).

-The breakdown by historical layers (destructions before 1948, during the Nakba and from 1967 to 2017), is visually reported by the use of three different colors both in the legend and on the map itself.
-It aims to show the historical continuum of the ongoing colonial project until today, and gives an indication on what might be the future if there is no political international substantial mobilization to stop Israel.
+The breakdown by historical layers (destruction before 1948, during the Nakba and from 1967 to 2017), is visually demonstrated by the use of three different colors both in the legend and on the map itself.
+It aims to show the historical continuum of the ongoing colonial project until today and gives an indication on what might be the future if there is no substantial political international mobilization to stop Israel.

 (Scroll down for the whole presentation and the legend of the map)